On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Background on the Non-Stochastic Approach to EIT

-where $G^*(\br_2, \br')$ is the adjoint of the Green's function, which, in the case of free space and scalar Green's function, reduces to its complex conjugate.
-The $n$-th eigenvalue of this eigenproblem is equal to the square of the $n$-th singular value of the Hilbert-Schmidt expansion of the radiation operator.
+where $G^*(\mathbf{r}_2, \mathbf{r}')$ is the complex conjugate of the Green's function $G(\mathbf{r}_2, \mathbf{r}')$.
+The $n$-th eigenvalue of this eigenproblem is equal to the square of the $n$-th singular value of the Hilbert--Schmidt decomposition of the radiation operator.

-This approach, developed from studies on electromagnetic field representation \cite{bucci1989degrees, bucci1987spatial}, makes the extensive literature on field interpolation directly applicable to EIT \footnote{For mathematical rigor, some care must be taken when moving from approximation theory to information theory.
-The former essentially involves a covering problem for the set of fields, while the latter requires solving a packing problem \cite{migliore2008electromagnetics}.
-This results in a different \NDF.
-However, this difference arises from the exclusion of only one singular value of the radiation operator and is therefore generally negligible.}.
+The asymptotic decay rate of the singular values depends on the regularity properties of the kernel of the radiation operator.
+When the source domain $D$ and the observation domain $S_{\mathrm{obs}}$ are disjoint and bounded, the free-space radiation kernel $G(\mathbf{r},\mathbf{r}')$ is analytic in both variables on $S_{\mathrm{obs}}\times D$.
+For compact operators with analytic kernels on bounded domains the singular values decay at least exponentially fast~\cite{hille1928characteristic, little1984eigenvalues, konig2013eigenvalue, weyl1911asymptotische, landau1975szego}.
+In other words, after an initial set of relatively large singular values, one observes a sharp drop-off.

+The sharpness and threshold location of this drop-off are controlled by the electrical size of the radiating structure: as the electrical dimension (measured by $\beta$ times a characteristic length of $D$) increases, more singular values remain significant before the rapid decay sets in.

+In the non-asymptotic regime, the exact value of the \NDF\ naturally depends on a prescribed accuracy~$\varepsilon>0$, and it is more rigorous to introduce an $\varepsilon$-dependent quantity, \NDFeps.
+In the electromagnetic literature~\cite{bucci1989degrees, bucci1987spatial}, \NDFeps\ is typically defined in the context of approximation theory: one asks for the minimal number of basis functions needed to approximate any field with error not exceeding $\varepsilon$ in an appropriate norm.
+In this framework, \NDFeps\ is equal to the number of singular values of the radiation operator whose magnitude is greater than $\varepsilon$, plus one.

+Some care is required when translating these approximation-theoretic notions into an information-theoretic setting.
+Indeed, the \NDFeps\ evaluated in the context of approximation theory typically constitutes an upper bound for the \NDFeps\ estimated in information theory~\cite{migliore2006role}.
+Informally, approximation theory counts singular functions needed to reduce the residual error below $\varepsilon$, while information theory retains only those whose singular values exceed the noise level~$\varepsilon$.
+A detailed discussion on this point is reported in Section~\ref{app:functional_models}.